Please read this in detail prior to applying! It likely contains the answers to your questions.

 Do you have call?

-Yes.
-We believe that taking call is a critical part of the development of a psychiatrist.
-Residents will have overnight in-house call, which will be scheduled approximately every 6-7 days on psychiatry.
-PGY1 residents on psychiatry will be supervised in-person while on-call.
+At Community Memorial, we believe that taking call is a critical part of the development of a psychiatrist.
+Residents have overnight in-house call, which is scheduled approximately every 12 days on psychiatry (emergency at home back-up call about every 6 days).
+PGY1 residents on psychiatry are supervised in-person while on call.
 Other services have their own call schedules and responsibilities.

 What are the employment benefits?